OkayHughes/open-lab-notebook/src/posts/glass_project/code_outline.md

 ### Storage format:
-Let's use hdf5 because it seems relatively standardized
+Let's use hdf5 because it seems relatively standardized and has parallel IO support.

+Because all of this is kind of for artistic purposes, I'm going to default to single precision file storage.